Skip to main content

 Chrome Android

-Android Chrome ships its own native TLS stack.
-No WebKit lockdown like iOS.
+Android Chrome ships its own native TLS stack, so the fingerprint matches desktop Chrome rather than the platform browser.
+No WebKit lockdown.

 PresetUATLSNotes